Jose Alvarado (basketball)

-Jose Alvarado (born April 12, 1998) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
-He is nicknamed "Grand Theft Alvarado" (a play on the name of the popular video game Grand Theft Auto) due to his abilities in stealing.
-Alvarado represents Puerto Rico internationally.
+Jose Alvarado (born April 12, 1998) is a Puerto Rican-American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
 He played college basketball for the Georgia Tech Yellow Jackets.
+Since 2022, he has represented Puerto Rico in international competitions.
+Alvarado is nicknamed "Grand Theft Alvarado" because of his exceptional ability to generate steals.

-Early life and high school career
+Early life

 Alvarado played football in his childhood but quit after injuring his neck.
-He played basketball for Christ the King Regional High School in Middle Village, Queens in New York City.
+He played basketball for Christ the King Regional High School in Middle Village, Queens, in New York City.
 As a junior, Alvarado averaged 17 points and 6.5 assists per game and was named Catholic High School Athletic Association (CHSAA) Player of the Year.
 As a senior, he recorded 18 points, 10 rebounds, 10 assists and 10 steals, the first quadruple-double in school history, in a December 22, 2016, win over Xaverian High School.
 In his senior season, Alvarado averaged 17.9 points per game and led Christ the King to the CHSAA intersectional quarterfinals.
 He was named TimesLedger Player of the Year.

-Recruiting

 Alvarado was considered a four-star recruit by ESPN and Rivals and a three-star recruit by 247Sports in the 2017 class.
 On September 15, 2016, he committed to play college basketball for Georgia Tech over offers from Rutgers and Seton Hall, among others.
 Georgia Tech head coach Josh Pastner had first seen Alvarado at the Nike Elite Youth Basketball League.